 According to the World Health Organization, around 15% of the world's population has some sort of disability.
 Chances are, then, that a production with accessibility problems will alienate many potential listeners and viewers.
 In fact, there are lots of factors that make a broadcast inaccessible to disabled people, as well as those without a disability.

 For example, people with hearing loss often struggle to understand the dialogue in films and TV series.
-Similarly, productions without an audio description can cause problems for viewers with visual impairments, cognitive disabilities or low literacy levels.
+Similarly, productions without an audio description can cause issues for viewers with visual impairments, cognitive disabilities or low literacy levels.

 Language presents another barrier.
 Most of today's TV programming is available in only one language, meaning it is inaccessible to people who don't understand it.
 The complexity of the spoken language might also exceed the capabilities of some people, if they are new learners, have cognitive disabilities or are fatigued.